Manjiri1101/283_VirtualizationTechnologies/Assignment2/readme.md

 2. Set up required environment to run expected functionality.
 3. Tried to understand and study about leaf function.
 4. Tried to understand vmx_handle_exit function in vmx.c and wrote code in this function and declared global variables in same file.
-5. Worked on installation of a VM using virt-manager.
+5. Worked on installation of a VM using virt-manager(installed Ubuntu 18.04 ISO inside Ubuntu).
+Ran test files to see the exits.
 6. Output verification
 7. worked on documentation.